ComedicChimera/chai-lang.dev/content/startup_guide/chapter11.md

         let v = Vec2{x=1, y=6}
         v = scale_by_2(v) as Vec2

-        println(v.x, v.y) // prints `2 12`
+        println(v.x, v.y) # prints `2 12`

 This process is called **duck typing** where one type is implicitly coerced to another.

+{{< alert theme="info" >}}The term "duck typing" comes from an old expression: "if it walks like a duck and talks like a duck, it is a duck".
+That logic is being applied to say that a type that has all the methods of an interface implements that interface.{{</ alert >}}

 We can also use tools like type-testing on `Scaleable` as is `Vec2` were an instance of it.

-    s is Vec2 // Totally valid
+    s is Vec2 # Totally valid

 This is a surprisingly common kind of implementation and is really useful for connecting different APIs (such as integrating a package someone else has written to your own codebase).